How to Make the Best Einkorn Cornbread (Cinnamon Honey Butter!)

 Instructions

-- Prepare cornbread by preheating oven to 425 degrees.
-Add oil to an 8 inch cast iron skillet and place in the oven while you prepare the other ingredients
+- Preheat oven to 425 degrees.
+Add oil to a 10 inch cast iron skillet and place in the oven while you prepare the other ingredients

 - Once the oven has preheated, carefully pull the skillet out of the oven and add the hot oil to the batter.
 Mix gently.